|Bank of England, Leeds|

 "FinTech" or "fintech" is a portmanteau of "financial services" and "technology" which connotes the application of various new technologies to existing financial services in banking, insurance and mortgage lending and the creation of new services such as Bitcoin and other virtual currencies through such innovations as Blockchain and other distributed ledger technologies.
-The projects of the businesses that have participated in the Bank of England's fintech accelerator programme such as MindBridge Analytics Inc.'s and PwC's show the range and diversity of technologies (see the Bank of England's FinTech page).
+The projects of the businesses that have participated in the Bank of England's FinTech accelerator programme such as MindBridge Analytics Inc.'s and PwC's show the range and diversity of technologies (see the Bank of England's FinTech page).

 At least three sets of legal issues arise in relation to fintech: